Woife5/DPP-documentation/bes_air/02_initial_testing.md

 ![Dismanteled hairdryer](assets/component-tests/ba_deconstructed-motor.JPEG){: height="400" }

 While testing the motor with a 18V LiPo battery we sadly overwhelmed and broke the motor.
-We found however that one or maybe even two of these motors should be able to power the _BesAir 200_.
+We found however that one or maybe even two of these motors should be able to power the _BesAir_.

 We later luckily found a new motor in the form of an old server fan.
 It was not as strong as the hair dryer motor, but it was sufficient as a starting point for a first prototype.